 There have been no significant events affecting the credit union since year end.

 Auditors

 In accordance with Section 115 of the Credit Union Act 1997, as amended, Moore Ireland Audit Partners Limited, trading as Moore, have indicated their willingness to continue in office.
-It is proposed that the audit partner be rotated and that Eoin Lehane be appointed as auditor for the coming year.

 Signed on Behalf of the Board of Directors;